hspark220/tictactoe_v2/README.md

 # tictactoe_v2

-this is the second version of the tictactoe game that i created. the difference from this project from the older version i made will be that this version will have a more user-friendly UI.
+this is the second version of the tictactoe game that i created. the difference from this project from the older version i made will be that this version will be better organized and potentially have some sort of UI other than terminal...

 ## technologies